acingraham/AboutWebCourse/README.md

 #### Class 2 - CSS
 ##### Pre-class (html and css)
+ - HTML elements with multiple attributes
+ - div and span elements
  - CSS syntax
  - CSS pseudo selectors
  - bonus exercise - style what you made in the first class